Victoria (ship): Replicas

-A replica of the ship was built in 1992 for the Universal Expostion of that year in Seville.
+A replica of the ship was built in 1992 for the Universal Exposition of that year in Seville.
 It is now operated by the Fundación Nao Victoria.
 Between 2004 and 2006, this replica repeated the journey of the original Nao Victoria, "though taking a slightly different route".
 It has continued to be maintained in seaworthy condition.

 To commemorate the five hundredth anniversary of the first circumnavigation, the Fundación Nao Victoria, commissioned another replica of the nao from the Palmas de Punta Umbría shipyards.
 It was launched on February 11, 2020, with the destination of becoming a permanent exhibition next to the Torre del Oro.
 The replica arrived in Seville on March 9, 2020.

 In 2006, to celebrate the bicentennial of Chile, an entrepreneur from Punta Arenas founded a project to build a replica of the ship.
 The search for the original plans of Nao Victoria took longer than expected and the project was delayed from 2006 to 2009.
 The replica was completed by 2011.